 I am not, and have never been, a member of any Christian church or group, but it is possible that I stand somewhere in the Protestant tradition, and its Priesthood of All Believers, “which is to say that protestants believe that all Christians have a direct connection with God… Every protestant believer is essentially expected to read scripture directly — not simply listen to teachings from scripture, presented by priests” (3).
 This presumably means that they can come up with their own interpretation and therefore personal version of Christianity, what that writer calls a “Lone Ranger Christian” approach.

-I am calling it a new religion, but at the same time it is an old religion, derived from ancient traditions and understanding, which has been lost since the advent of the so-called ‘Enlightenment’, and rejuvenated for modern times.
+I am calling it a new religion, but at the same time it is an old religion, derived from ancient traditions and understanding, which has been lost to a large extent since the advent of the so-called ‘Enlightenment’, and rejuvenated for modern times.

 Such a religion would need to be: